Amsterdam-AI-Team/Accessible_Route_Planning/README.md

 2. Run get_sidewalk_widths_on_network.ipynb to add obstacle-free widths to the basic network

 optional for now:

 3a.
 Run xxxxx to get curb heights, curb ramps, crossings and crosswalks from OSM, Project Sidewalk, point clouds and traffic signs
 3b.
 Run xxxxx to add all crossings to network
+4. Run create_bike_network.ipynb to create a bike network based on BGT and OSM

-4. Run create_baseline_model.ipynb to get a bench mark for accessible route planning on your network
+5. Run create_baseline_model.ipynb to get a benchmark for accessible route planning on your network

 ## Contributing